calebbenjin/richest-man/README.md

 ### Richest-man

-` this app is built with the most commonly us array methods...
+`This app is built with the most commonly use array methods...
 Array.map, Array.reduce, Array.sort, Array.filter, forEach`.

-### u can view the App with this Url
+### view the App with this Url

 ``